philsturgeon/phil.tech/source/2011-09-25-managing-codeigniter-packages-with-git-submodules.html.markdown

 layout: post
 title: Managing CodeIgniter Packages with Git Submodules
 category: codeigniter
-alias: blog/2011/09/managing-codeigniter-packages-with-git-submodules
+alias: blog/2011/09/managing-codeigniter-packages-with-git-submodules/
-excerpt: " \n\tWith CodeIgniter moving to GitHub we are starting to see a lot of CodeIgniter developers wanting to learn more about Git, specifically how they can use it to improve their workflows, manage their applications and move away from the horrible days of copying and pasting updated libraries off a wiki.
+excerpt: "With CodeIgniter moving to GitHub we are starting to see a lot of CodeIgniter developers wanting to learn more about Git, specifically how they can use it to improve their workflows, manage their applications and move away from the horrible days of copying and pasting updated libraries off a wiki.
 UCK.
 Sparks are helping